Red Sox hammer Cole, rout Yanks 9-2 for another 3-game sweep

 Yankees: RHP Michael King will make his sixth start and 13th appearance of the season in Monday’s series opener against the Angels.

-Red Sox: RHP Garrett Richerds (4-5, 4.74 ERA) looks to turn the page on his shortest outing of the season when he takes the hill for Boston’s series opener against Kansas City Monday.
+Red Sox: RHP Garrett Richards (4-5, 4.74 ERA) looks to turn the page on his shortest outing of the season when he takes the hill for Boston’s series opener against Kansas City Monday.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports